Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Airline stocks performance for the week was mostly down, with the exceptions being American Airlines Group (NASDAQ:AAL), Delta Air Lines (NYSE:DAL) and Controladora Vuela Compania de Aviacion (NYSE:VLRS).
 The airline industry continues to ebb and flow it seems, on a day-by-day basis.
 Traffic numbers have remained solid for the most part.

-Despite many analyst bullish sentiments, a concern for the industry that has surfaced as been increasing labor costs.
+Despite many analyst bullish sentiments, a concern for the industry that has surfaced has been increasing labor costs.
 Alaska Air Group's (NYSE:ALK) recent merger has likely created some pause as the market looks to digest the near-term potential.

 Demand Trends